sapie222/aleo/README.md

 d
 ## Running the Program

-Leo providesss users with a command line interface for compiling and running Leo programs.
+Leo providesss userdds with a command line interface for compiling and running Leo programs.
 Users may either specify input values via the command line or provide an input file in `inputs/`.

 ### Providing inputs via the command line.